ucflumm/ucflumm/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning full stack web development.
+- 🌱 I’m continuosly learning embedded systems focusing mainly on Espressif & STMicrocontrollers.
-- 🔭 I’m currently working on ESP32 PWM and I2S projects.
+- 🔭 I’m currently creating working examples on ESP-IDF to help learning.
-- ⚡ Fun fact:    Number of micro-controllers fried all time     : 6
+- ⚡ Fun fact:    Number of micro-controllers fried all time     : 7

 <!--